flutter/website/src/docs/get-started/codelab.md

 ### Problems?
 {:.no_toc}

+If your app is not running correctly, look for typos.
+If you want to try some of Flutter's debugging tools, check out the [DevTools][] suite of debugging and profiling tools.
-If your app is not running correctly, you can use the code at the following link to get back on track.
+If needed, use the code at the following link to get back on track.

 * [lib/main.dart]({{code-url}}/startup_namer/step3_stateful_widget/lib/main.dart)